DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe firefox my-tests --disable-multiple-windows
 ```

-The `--disable-multiple-windows` option disables multi-window testing capabilities in Chrome and Firefox.
+The `--disable-multiple-windows` option disables support for multi-window testing in Chrome and Firefox.
 Use this flag if you encounter compatibility issues with [TestCafe v2015.1](http://testcafe.devexpress.com/documentation) tests.

 ### --color